cowoakvalley/cowoakvalley/README.md

 🙋🏼‍♀️ Ciao!
-I'm @cowoakvalley, but you can call me Karo (as in Karoline) 🇩🇰 I'm a brave Dane who ventured into the world of software!
+I'm @cowoakvalley, but you can call me Karo (as in Karoline) <br>
+🇩🇰 I'm a brave Dane who ventured into the world of software! <br>
-👩🏼‍💻 Currently learning front-end development from @shecodes.io 🌈 But curious on all aspects of coding
+👩🏼‍💻 Currently learning front-end development from @shecodes.io <br>
+🌈 But curious on all aspects of coding <br>
-💬 Figured it'd be good combination with my degree in Communications 📬 You can reach me on kdegelund@gmail.com
+💬 Figured it'd be good combination with my degree in Communications <br>
+📬 You can reach me on kdegelund@gmail.com <br>

 <!---
 cowoakvalley/cowoakvalley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.